ZeroMemoryEx/Chaos-Rootkit/README.md

 * Spawn elevated process: launch command prompt with elevated privileges .

+* Bypass the file integrity check and protect it against anti-malware : this work by redirecting file operations to a legitimate file, making our file appear authentic and signed with a valid certificate also if   an anti-malware attempting to scan it, the rootkit will immediately kill the anti-malware process.

 * Unprotect all processes

 * Protect a specific process with any given protection level (WinSystem, WinTcb, Windows, Authenticode, Lsa, Antimalware) .